sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/shrIlaxmIdharabhaTTaH/kRtyakalpataru-tIrthavivechanakANDam.md

 *tīrthas*, and *tīrtha-upavāsa* is optional because it is only intended for additional efficacy of the pilgrimage (*inf*. p.
 11).
 Mitramiśra, dissenting from Lakṣmīdhara, holds that both tonsure and fast are indispensable elements of *tīrtha-snāna*(pp. 34, 48 and 51) on the ground of their adoption by *śiṣṭas*(pious and learned men).
 Vācaspatimiśra is also criticised by Mitramiśra (following Nārāyaṇa Bhaṭṭa) for holding that tonsure is unnecessary before a bath in the Ganges, on the ground that the text on which the former relied is corrupt and substitutes Gayā and Gaṅgā for Kurukṣetra, and that the general rule that 'what applies to Prayāga applies to all *tīrthas*' (*sarva-tīrtheṣu ayam vidhiḥ*) extends the ritual of *Prayāgasnāna* to all holy places.

    Lakṣmīdhara simplifies *tīrtha* ritual by making fasting optional, omitting tonsure altogether, explaining the *pitṛ-pūjā* at a *tīrtha* as an obligation of only the opulent (p.
 10), allowing conveyances for the journeys, sanctioning vicarious pilgrimage (p.
 11) and allowing as many *śrāddhas* as may be needed to be done at a *tīrtha*, irrespective of the time of beginning them, in a single day.
 To him purity of mind and devout feeling (*viśuddha-manovṛttiḥ*, p.
 9) were the essential things in a His pilgrimage and the rites adventitious in comparison. liberalising influence was resisted by later writers.
 They made *vṛddhi-śrāddha* at the commencement and the termination of the journey compulsory[^141].
-They insisted on tonsure, and prescribed it even on the *upavāsa* day of the arrival at the *tīrtha*though it is contrary to a general rule[^142].They whittled down the result of the pilgrimage to a fraction of what it would be if conveyances or shoes were used in the journey[^143].They denied the absence of untouchability in a *tīrtha-yātrā* and *tīrtha*and limited it to inadvertent pollution only[^144](p.
+They insisted on tonsure, and prescribed it even on the *upavāsa* day of the arrival at the *tīrtha*though it is contrary to a general rule[^142].They whittled down the result of the pilgrimage to a fraction of what it would be if conveyances or shoes were used in the journey[^143].They denied the absence of untouchability in a *tīrtha-yātrā* and *tīrtha*and limited it to inadvertent pollution only[^144] (p.
 41).
 Tonsure was made compulsory, and even prohibited days for shaving are over-ruled and allowed for it[^145].In the case of married women alone the removal of a lock of hair instead of tonsure was allow-

 [^141]: "Tīrtha-prakāśa, p.
 26."